If you have any questions, please contact Risk Services at 510-642-5141 or email@example.com.

 No adult associated with a campus activity involving minors should ever use physical punishment to manage a minor’s behavior.
 This prohibition should extend to, but not be limited to, spanking, slapping, pinching, or hitting.

-Parents/guardians should be informed in advance of any walk for minors under eight years of age that includes crossing a street used by automotive vehicles.
+Parents/guardians should be informed in advance of any walking activity with minors under eight years of age that includes crossing a street used by automotive vehicles.
 The parents/guardians should be informed of known traffic hazards and what steps the activity involving minors will take to mitigate those hazards.
 Parents/guardians should provide written permission before their minors under age eight participate in such a walk.

 Parents/guardians should be informed in advance if their minor will be driven someplace.
-Parents/guardians should provide written permission to transport their minor via private vehicle.
+Parents/guardians should provide advance written permission to transport their minor via van or automobile.

 Drivers should present the supervisor of the activity involving minors an up-to-date copy of their driver record from the Department of Motor Vehicles.
 If the driver record shows moving violations within the last three years, or a driving-under-the-influence conviction at any time, the driver should not be approved.
 Drivers who cannot or will not present copies of their driver record should not be allowed to transport minors.